katysaintin/KatyInControl/IntroductionSubscribe.md

 Before we dive into the systems, Padawan… subscribe.
 If code, architectures, and the mysteries of SCADA call to you, more episodes await.

 Avant de plonger dans les systèmes, Padawan… abonne-toi.
 Si le code, les architectures et les mystères du SCADA t’appellent, d’autres épisodes t’attendent.

+# FIN PODCAST - 10 secondes

+Katy in Control — Real-world industrial systems explained

+You’ve been listening to Katy in Control.
+Follow for more real-world engineering insights.